jmangt/test-driven-puppet/roles.md

 When it comes to parameters, a `role` should pay attention of providing ways to pass the necessary credentials, hosts and ports that our applications will use.

 The most common use case if passing database credentials.
-I suggest using a three part pattern:
+I suggest using a pattern like this:

 ```puppet
 # hotdogcom/manifests/params.pp